hugot/phpns/README.md

 ### Integration with other programs
-A couple of phpns commands have a --json option, which will make them output information in JSON format, this might prove usefull if you are interested in integrating phpns with other applications.
+A couple of phpns commands have a --json option, which will make them output information in JSON format, this might prove useful if you are interested in integrating phpns with other applications.
 Other commands will output data in a format that should be reasonably easy to parse, but if you do run into problems with that, please do not hesitate to open an issue or maybe even open a pull request so we can fix that problem for you.